symfony-swoole/swoole-bundle/docs/configuration-reference.md

 ### Stability checkers

-Stability checkers are services services which make run-time checks for paired stateful services.
+Stability checkers are services which make run-time checks for paired stateful services.
 They check, if the paired service is stable and is able to be used for the next request (e.g. it can check if the entity manager is still open).
-A stability checker usually doesn't have to be tagged manually, autoconfiguration will tag all services implementing the `K911\Swoole\Bridge\Symfony\Container\StabilityChecker` interface automatically.
+A stability checker usually doesn't have to be tagged manually, autoconfiguration will tag all services implementing the `SwooleBundle\SwooleBundle\Bridge\Symfony\Container\StabilityChecker` interface automatically.

 An example of a stability checker: